-- Tenant-paid utilities not in service - Failure to provide or maintain family-supplied appliances - Damage to the unit or premises caused by a household member or guest beyond normal wear and tear.
+- Tenant-paid utilities not in service - Failure to provide or maintain appliances owned by the family - Damage to the unit or premises caused by a household member or guest beyond normal wear and tear that results in a breach of the HQS.
 "Normal wear and tear" is defined as items which could not be charged against the tenant's security deposit under state law or court practice.